Bjeaurn/ngAir193/presentations/intercomponent-communication.md

 - @Input / @Output are excellent solutions.<!-- .element: class="fragment" -->
 - Services are fine, but be conscious about your dependencies.<!-- .element: class="fragment" -->
 - In case you want to use the power of RxJS, you may have to look for alternatives.<!-- .element: class="fragment" -->
-- There's multiple ways to achieve what you want, but none of them really is "the prettiest".<!-- .element: class="fragment" -->
+- There's multiple ways to achieve what you want, but they all have their downsides and might feel a bit cheaty.<!-- .element: class="fragment" -->

 ---